umass-gis/workshops/content/agol/agol-interface.md

 ---

 Take some time to explore the interface, learning where you can find certain tools and information.
-When you are familiar with the organization of the website, feel free to explore the next tutorials in this series.
+Once you're familiar with the layout of the website, check out [Finding Data](finding-data.html) to get started browsing the data in AGOL.